SofaDefrost/ModelOrderReduction/doc/sphinx/source/usage/tutorial/modelOrderReduction.md

 ## User Paramters <a name="User Paramters"></a>
 ***

-here some import that will be usefull for this python notebook
+Before defining the reduction parameters, here are some "import" commands that will be useful for this python notebook:

 ```python